mykhani/BeagleboneGreen-RoadTest/README.md

 I tried cross-compiling the ROS from sources first, as it should be way faster than compiling on the Beaglebone but unfortunately, I couldn't finish the cross-compilation as some packages were broken.

 Therefore, I tried to compile ROS directly on the Beaglebone itself.
-For compilation instructions, I have followed a very helpful link: https://machinekoder.com/ros-with-debian-stretch-on-the-beaglebone-black-green-blue/.
+For compilation instructions, I have followed [a very helpful link](https://machinekoder.com/ros-with-debian-stretch-on-the-beaglebone-black-green-blue/).

 Below is the output of the successful compilation of ROS Kinetic package and it took around 100 minutes for compilation only (it also took a lot of time to install required packages for compilation).
 I will try to make cross-compilation of ROS work on Beaglebone in future and that might warrant another separate article.